Negative Effects of Social Media and Seven Tips to Undo Them

 3. Take a social media pause

 Sometime when you would normally use your phone, simply do nothing and just be in the moment.
 Notice the discomfort.
 See if you can figure out why you're uncomfortable.
 Then explore other things you could do to relive the discomfort.
+If you need help, check out The Social Media Detox Tracker book to guide you through it.

 4. Journal instead of posting